materialsvirtuallab/nano281/lab2.md

 # Getting started

-Same as previous lab, you need to set up your computer environment before the lab.
+If you have not already done so, please follow the [setup instructions](setup) to set up your computer.
 You may alternatively use [Google Colab](https://colab.research.google.com/) to do this lab, in which case you can skip directly to step 3.

 1. Activate your NANOx81 virtual environment.
 ```bash